Icinga/icinga-notifications/doc/20-HTTP-API.md

 interface lives and therefore cannot complete a relative reference, so events carrying one are rejected with a `400 Bad Request` status code.

-Events sent to Icinga Notifications are expected to match rules that describe further event escalations.
+Events sent to Icinga Notifications are expected to match rules that describe further event escalations or direct notifications.
 These rules can be configured in Icinga Notifications Web and should be designed to match the `relations` of the submitted events.
+Whether escalation or notification rules are evaluated for an event is controlled by the event's `incident` field: setting it to `true` opens or escalates an incident, matching escalation rules along the way; setting it to `false` matches notification rules and notifies their recipients directly, without opening or otherwise touching any incident; omitting it only updates an already open incident's state (e.g. its message) without evaluating any rules at all.

 When submitting an event without the expected relations to evaluate the rules, Icinga Notifications will reject the request with a `422 Unprocessable Entity` status code and a message describing the missing relations when the `X-Icinga-Reject-If-Relations-Incomplete` header is set to `true`.
 Otherwise, the request will be accepted nonetheless, when either there's an existing incident for the event's objects, the ongoing event causes a new incident